 No, once the visa is issued for the owner, a person can come once a year to keep the residency visa active.

-Yes, foreign nationals now can get 100% ownership of their business in Dubai for some trading activities and most manufacturing activities except some strategic sectors like insurance, defense, civil aviation-related activities.
-So as per the new amended commercial companies law, no 2 of 2015 no need for a UAE national while registering the company in Dubai Mainland.
+Yes, foreign nationals now can get 100% ownership in Dubai for a Mainland company on some trading activities and most manufacturing activities except some strategic sectors like insurance, defense, civil aviation-related activities.
+So as per the new amended commercial companies law, no 2 of 2015 no need for a UAE national while registering a company in Dubai Mainland.

-Yes, foreign nationals can change their existing LLC company and become 100% owners of the company by removing UAE nationals from the company.
+Yes, foreign nationals can change their existing LLC company in Dubai Mainland and become 100% owners of the company by removing UAE nationals from the company.